Blackveiled/RPGMaker/README.md

 # RPGMaker Setup #

-This information will help you with getting RPGMaker setup on your own server, aswell as information on how to maintain your server as well.
+This information will help you with getting RPGMaker setup on your own server, aswell as information on how to maintain your server.

 ## 1. Table of Contents ##
 ### 1.1 General Information